lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 How to Launch
 -------------

-To launch Openbox Settings from the menu :menuselection:`Preferences --> LXQt settings --> Openbox Settings`.
+To launch Openbox Settings from the menu :menuselection:`Preferences --> Openbox Settings`.
 From LXQt settings press the Openbox Settings button with two computer windows or run

 .. code::